 Lever the tub up and out once the tub seal is broken.
-Slide 2-by-4s underneath the tub rim to help hold it out.
+Slide 2x4s underneath the tub rim to help hold it out.
 Lift the tub out for removal; this may take several people to accomplish.
 Alternatively, score the tub surface with a reciprocating saw to cut through the material.
 Divide the tub into thirds and cut accordingly.

 Read the tub manufacturer's instructions carefully before installing a new tub.
 Exact specifications and procedures may vary; always follow the tub directions to avoid voiding the warranty.

-If the opening is too large, fill in the bottom with a sheet of plywood or a layer of thinset to make up the difference.
+If the opening is too large, fill in the bottom with a sheet of plywood or a layer of thin-set mortar to make up the difference.
 If the opening is too small, raise the platform or create a thicker floor surround and cover it with a waterproof underlayment, topped with flooring or other material as desired.

 Set the new tub in place while the mortar is still fresh.
 Wet mortar will easily level out under the weight of the tub, creating a level and solid support.
 Lay a carpenter's level on top, running side-to-side and front-to-back, to ensure the tub is level.
-Place a 2-by-4 on top and tap firmly with a hammer to adjust slightly, until the tub is level.
+Place a 2x4 on top and tap firmly with a hammer to adjust slightly, until the tub is level.
 Allow the installation to dry 24 hours minimum.